KRakeesh04/s1/src/content/docs/properties-of-materials/mechanical-properties/12-indentation-test.md

 ### Rockwell (HR)

+Not accurate enough to be used in academic level (or where accuracy is important).
+Industrially preferred because of ease of measurement.

 | Type | Load  | Indenter                                          |
 | ---- | ----- | ------------------------------------------------- |
 | HRA  | 60kg  | Cone-shaped indenter.
 Made of diamond.            |